SergeySetti/ai-agents.team/README.md

 ### DigitalOcean App Platform

 This application is ready to be deployed to DigitalOcean's App Platform.
-The platform will automatically detect the `requirements.txt` and `Procfile` to build and run the application.
+The platform will automatically detect the `requirements.txt`, `Procfile`, and `runtime.txt` to build and run the application.

+The `runtime.txt` file specifies the Python version to be used.

 1. Create a new App on DigitalOcean.
 2. Connect your Git repository.